Newfoundland Travel Cost Guide: What to Expect in 2026

 • Weather and sea conditions can occasionally impact schedules

-Car rentals are one of the most important — and often underestimated — costs when travelling in Newfoundland.
+Car rentals are one of the most important and most underestimated costs when planning a Newfoundland trip.

 Typical daily rates: